xudeng22/sc_sncn_ethercat_drive/module_canopen_interface/doc/index.rst

     :backlinks: none
     :depth: 3

 This module provides a service between any communication stack and CANopen applications.
 This service is managing the Object Dictionary and the PDO handling.
+This service will run automatically, when a communication stack is used.

 .. cssclass:: github